umputun/sys-agent/README.md

 #### `mongodb` provider

-Checks if mongo available and report status of replica set (for non-standalone configurations only).
-All the nodes should be in valid state and oplog time difference should be less than 60 seconds by default.
-User can change the default via `oplogMaxDelta` query parameter.
+Check if MongoDB is available and report the status of the replica set (for non-standalone configurations only).
+All the nodes should be in a valid state, and the oplog time difference should be less than 60 seconds by default.
+Users can change the default via the `oplogMaxDelta` query parameter.

 Request examples:
 - `foo:mongodb://example.com:27017/` - check if mongo is available, no authentication